About organization management in Azure DevOps

 You manage who can access your organization by adding them as users of your organization.
 You manage which features and tasks users can make through access levels and permissions.

-In addition, If you manage your user base using Azure Active Directory (Azure AD), you can connect your organization to Azure AD and manage user access and access through Azure AD.
+Also, if you manage your users with Azure Active Directory (Azure AD), you can connect your organization to Azure AD and manage access through Azure AD.

 Access, access level, and permissions

 Three key definitions to understand when managing your user base are as follows: